 GTC's Latin American manufacturing services business grew significantly during 1995 and 1996.
 GTC entered into a manufacturing services agreement in July 1995 to provide contract manufacturing services in Brazil to GTC's largest commercial customer, IBM.
 The Brazilian operation began contributing to revenue and operating profit during the third quarter of 1995.

-During 1996, GTC's presence in Brazil expanded as a result of the start-up of a second Brazilian facility.
+expanded as a result of the start-up of a second Brazilian facility.
 While GTC also fostered growth at its Mexican facility during 1995, certain Mexican-based contracts were terminated during 1996, creating underutilized capacity at that facility.
 In response to this underutilized capacity, GTC retained new marketing management and has increased its high volume manufacturing marketing efforts.